 Become a Capital Campaign Supporter

-After nearly 40 years as an itinerant organization, Movement Research will move into its first long-term home at 122 Community Center (122CC) in the East Village.
+In 2018, after nearly 40 years as an itinerant organization, Movement Research moved into its first long-term home at 122 Community Center (122CC) in New York City's East Village.

-The 122CC facilities, a gorgeous suite of two dance studios and an on-site office, will offer Movement Research the stability to build on its history as an incubator for revolutionary dance.
-As we look towards our new home’s potential, we are developing strategies to sharpen our structures for support and responsiveness—and to better meet the overwhelming demand for our programs.
-Your support will ensure that Movement Research’s vital work will flourish in our new home.
-Read the press release here.
+The 122CC facilities include two dance studios and an on-site office, which offer Movement Research the stability to build on its history as an incubator for revolutionary dance.
+As we embrace our new home’s potential, we are developing strategies to sharpen our structures for support and responsiveness—and to better meet the overwhelming demand for our programs.
+Your support ensures that Movement Research’s vital work will flourish in our new home.

-Thank you for being part of our Movement Research family.
-We look forward to welcoming you home soon!
+Thank you for being part of our Movement Research family!

 Find a Giving Level that's right for you

-Thanks always to the clergy, staff and congregation of Judson Church; Judson continues to be a beacon for free spirits in the arts and politics and a leader among progressive faith communities in the city and nation for over 100 years.
+Thanks always to the clergy and staff of Judson Church, including Donna Schaper, Micah Bucey, André Daughtry, Jeanne Travis, and Zac Mosely.
+Judson continues to be a beacon for free spirits in the arts and politics and a leader among progressive faith communities in the city and nation for over 100 years.
 Enormous gratitude to Frances Alenikoff (1920-2012), founder of Eden's Expressway, and to her daughter Francesca Rheannon and family, for their continuing belief in the mission of Movement Research and for keeping alive Frances' spirited example of what lifelong artistry is.
-Special thanks to Abrons Arts Center, Danspace Project, and Gibney Dance Center for their ongoing partnerships; and to East Village Dance Project and GOH Productions, owners and operators of Avenue C Studio.
+Special thanks to Danspace Project and Gibney Dance Center for their ongoing partnerships.

 Friends of Movement Research

 Thanks to all of the dear Friends of Movement Research, who contribute financial support, labor and love.
 As of July 5, 2018, thanks to the following Friends: